admin-ch/CovidCertificate-Examples/cumulated/README.md

 # :warning: Those value-sets are available until December 31, 2021.
 They will be removed from the repository after this date.
 The data will be available through our api.
-For more information, consult the [api-doc](https://github.com/admin-ch/CovidCertificate-Apidoc#generation-revocation-and-value-set-api-doc). :warning:
+For more information, consult the [api-doc](https://github.com/admin-ch/CovidCertificate-Apidoc#generation-revocation-and-value-set-api-doc).
+A version of the cumulated value-set will be updated through the file cumulated_value-sets_YYYYMMDD.json at the root of this repository :warning:
 # Cumulated

 ## Mapping